dpareasy/inspection_robot/README.md

 * `move_arm_as`: responsible for moving the arm and loading the map.
 * `move_base`: for making the robot move in the environment.
 * `surveyor`: for allowing the robot to scan its surroundings.
+In addition, a new publisher has been added compared to the previous version.
+It publishes a positive boolean value on the recharging_status topic to trigger the recharge process when the robot reaches the recharging zone.

+### The `robot_state` node ###

+This node is responsible for managing the battery.
+It subscribes to the recharging_status topic and initiates the recharging process when it receives a value of `True`.
+This approach was adopted to prevent the battery from being recharged while the robot is in motion towards the charging location.

 ### The `marker_detector` node ###